OUR PIPELINE IS MAKING THE IMPOSSIBLE POSSIBLE

 CAP-003: Capsida’s Program for PD-GBA

 PD is the second most common neurodegenerative disorder, with an estimated prevalence of more than 10 million adults worldwide and nearly one million in the United States.
 Current evidence suggests up to 15% of PD patients have GBA1 mutations, making this the most common genetic risk factor for PD.
-A key hallmark of PD is the loss of dopaminergic neurons in a part of the brain called the substantia nigra, and development and spread of Lewy bodies, which are aggregated protein inclusions.
-PD-GBA is associated with motor and non-motor symptoms, including tremor, rigidity, slowness of movement, cognitive decline, psychiatric symptoms, and sleep disturbances.
+PD involves the progressive loss of dopaminergic neurons in a part of the brain called the substantia nigra, and development and spread of aggregated protein inclusions called Lewy bodies in the brain.
+Patients with PD typically experience motor and non-motor symptoms, including tremor, rigidity, slowness of movement, cognitive decline, psychiatric symptoms, and sleep disturbances.
+PD GBA can be associated with an earlier onset and more severe disease course compared to idiopathic PD.
 Currently, there are no approved disease modifying treatments for any form of PD, including PD-GBA.
 Though standard of care is available for treatment of motor symptoms, motor fluctuations and dyskinesias (abnormal involuntary movements) develop in many patients, and non-motor symptoms will frequently persist, all of which can be debilitating in and of themselves.

-Capsida is developing a next-generation systemically delivered gene therapy with best-in-class potential, CAP-003, for the treatment of PD-GBA.
-Capsida’s wholly owned gene therapy offers the potential to supplement GCase enzyme with a single intravenous infusion, enabling long-term disease modification and substantially slowing disease progression with limited treatment burden.
-Capsida aims to target critical cortical and sub-cortical areas of the brain associated with PD-GBA, such as the substantia nigra, caudate nucleus, putamen, cortex, and thalamus and offer a superior safety profile compared to traditional gene therapy approaches owing to substantial detargeting from non-therapeutic organs and potential for lower dose.
+CAP-003 is a next-generation systemically delivered gene therapy with potential for the treatment of PD-GBA.
+This investigational gene therapy is designed to supplement GCase enzyme with a single intravenous infusion, enabling potential long-term disease modification and substantial slowing of disease progression with limited treatment burden.
+CAP-003 has potential for delivering GCase enzyme to critical cortical and sub-cortical areas of the brain associated with PD-GBA, such as the substantia nigra, caudate nucleus, putamen, cortex, and thalamus.
+Studies in relevant preclinical models have shown substantial detargeting of peripheral organs such as liver and DRG and potential to lower dose compared to traditional gene therapy approaches.

 CAP-004: Capsida’s Program for FA